-Intel Z270 FTW-K Motherboard LED reference
+Intel Z270 CLASSIFIED-K Motherboard LED reference

-The EVGA Z270 FTW-K Motherboard has several LEDs indicating power, connectivity, and activity.
+The EVGA Z270 CLASSIFIED-K Motherboard has several LEDs indicating power, connectivity, and activity.
 Below is the location of the LEDs and their function.

-Component Legend
+Component LED Legend

 1. Power Button 7.
-5VSB 13.
-M.2 Socket 1-WiFi
+PCI-Express LED for PE6 13.
+M.2 Socket3

 2. Reset Button 8.
-VCC 14.
-M.2 Socket 1-Bluetooth
+5VSB 14.
+M.2 Socket1

-3. Fixed BIOS LED 9.
-VSM 15.
-Audio Trace
+3. Removable BIOS LED 9.
+VCC 15.
+Audio Trace Backlighting

-4. PCI-Express LED for P2 10.
-CATERR 16 Postcode Indicator
+4. Fixed BIOS LED 10 VSM 16.
+POST Copde Indicator

-5. PCI-Express LED for P4 11.
+5. PCI-Express LED for PE2 11.
+CATERR

+6. PCI-Express LED for PE4 12.
 CC_LED

-6. PCI-Express LED for P5 12.
-M.2 Socket 3

-- 1. Power Button No LED - 2.
-Reset Button - No LED - 3.
+- 1. Power Button - a.
+RED: Power On - b.
+GREEN: Standby - 2.
+Reset Button - a.
+WHITE: HDD/SSD Active - 3.
+Removable BIOS LED - a.
+RED: Active BIOS Chip (only 1 will be lit at a time) - b.
+This BIOS chip can be removed and replaced while the motherboard is powered off.
+Please contact EVGA Support for any concerns with the BIOS chip, and never remove the chip while the PC is powered on. - 4.
 Fixed BIOS LED - a.
-RED: Active BIOS Chip (only 1 will be lit at a time) - 4.
+RED: Active BIOS Chip (only 1 will be lit at a time) - 5.
 PCI-Express LED for PE2.
-The LED will remain off when this PCI-E slot is disabled or unpopulated. - a.
+The LED will remain off when this PCI-e slot is disabled or unpopulated. - a.
 GREEN: Operating at PCI-Express Gen1 speed - b.
 YELLOW: Operating at PCI-Express Gen2 speed - c.
-RED: Operating at PCI-Express Gen3 speed - 5.
+RED: Operating at PCI-Express Gen3 speed - 6.
 PCI-Express LED for PE4.
-The LED will remain off when this PCI-E slot is disabled or unpopulated. - a.
+The LED will remain off when this PCI-e slot is disabled or unpopulated. - a.
 GREEN: Operating at PCI-Express Gen1 speed - b.
 YELLOW: Operating at PCI-Express Gen2 speed - c.
-RED: Operating at PCI-Express Gen3 speed - 6.
-PCI-Express LED for PE5.
-The LED will remain off when this PCI-E slot is disabled or unpopulated. - a.
+RED: Operating at PCI-Express Gen3 speed - 7.
+PCI-Express LED for PE6.
+The LED will remain off when this PCI-e slot is disabled or unpopulated. - a.
 GREEN: Operating at PCI-Express Gen1 speed - b.
 YELLOW: Operating at PCI-Express Gen2 speed - c.
-RED: Operating at PCI-Express Gen3 speed - 7.
-5VSB - a.
+RED: Operating at PCI-Express Gen3 speed a.
 WHITE: Voltage detected (Does not mean PSU is outputting in-spec, only that this specific voltage is detected)

-- 8. VCC
+8. 5VSB

-- a.
+a.
 RED: Voltage detected (Does not mean PSU is outputting in-spec, only that this specific voltage is detected)

-- 9. VSM
+10. VSM

-- a.
+a.
 YELLOW: Voltage detected (Does not mean PSU is outputting in-spec, only that this specific voltage is detected)

-- 10. CATERR
+11. CATERR

 - a.
-CATERR stands for Catastrophic Error on the processor.

-- b.
-RED: Processor error has occurred.
+CATERR stands for Catastrophic Error on the processor. - b.
+RED: Processor error has occurred. - c.

-- c.
 Off: No error state detected in the CPU.

-- 11. CC_LED
+12. CC\LED

 - a.
 USB 3.1 Type-C detection.

 - b.
-RED: Indicates device is attached and detected to USB Type-C.
+RED: Indicates device is attached and detected to USB Type C.

 - c.
 OFF: No device detected.

-- 12. M.2 Socket3
+13. M.2 Socket3

 - a.
 RED: M.2 detection/activity.

 - i.
-Some devices do not have full activity detection support; for example, the LED will turn on when a SM951 drive is attached and blink while accessing.
+Some devices do not have full activity detection support; for example, the LED will turn on when an SM951 drive is attached and blink while accessing.
 However, a XP941 drive does not support that function.

-- ii.
-Rather than staying a solid red for "ON," some devices will blink when detected/active.
-This is specific to some devices.

 - b.
 OFF: No device attached.

-- 13. M.2 Socket1
+14. M.2 Socket1

 - a.
-RED: WiFi activity.
+RED: WiFi or Bluetooth activity. - b.

-- i.
-Rather than staying a solid red for "ON," some devices will blink when detected/active.
-This is specific to some devices.

-- b.
 OFF: No device attached.

-- 14. M.2 Socket1

-- a.
-RED: Bluetooth activity.

-- b.
-OFF: No device attached.

-- 15. Audio Trace
+15. Audio Trace

-- a.
+a.
 RED: This LED backlights the isolated Audio traces.
 When the LED is on, it merely shows the PC is on and the light is not disabled in BIOS.
-The lights may be enabled/disabled in BIOS under the option "Audio Backlight."
+The lights may be enabled/disabled in BIOS under the option "Audio Backlight".

-- 16. POST Code indicator - a.
+16. POST Code indicator

+- a.
 After bootup, this will display the CPU temp. - b.
 During boot it will cycle many different hexadecimal post codes with a range of 00-FF and this indicates what aspect of the Power On Self Test (POST) is currently running. - i.
-For list of POST Codes, please see Page 147.
+For list of POST Codes, please see page 148.

-Intel Z270 FTW-K Motherboard Component Legend
+Intel Z270 CLASSIFIED-K Motherboard Component Legend